Essential English Vocabulary for Cooking

 When you take the IELTS Speaking test, the examiner grades you on four skills: Your score for each skill makes up...

-From wine to beer, and from sake to whiskey, enjoying alcohol is a pastime that is popular around the world....
+From wine to beer and from sake to whiskey, drinking alcohol is something people around the world enjoy.
+It's useful...

 Still Saying "Very"?
 Use These Adjectives Instead [Updated]